oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/experimental/platform_designer/README_2023-0.md

 ### Board-specific Considerations

 This design is intended to work with the Intel® Arria® 10 SX SoC Development Kit.
-The board-specific configurations that you should specify in Intel® Quartus® Prime are as follows:
+These board-specific configurations are not guaranteed to work with different boards:
 1. Choose `10AS066N3F40E2SG` device to match the devkit
 2. Choose pin `PIN_AM10` to drive the `i_clk` signal
 3. Choose pin `PIN_AR23` to drive the `fpga_led` signal